 Demonstrator: Paul Cullen

-To begin, place the extracted mouse eye in a dissection dish [1] and identify an appropriate holding point to grasp it with angled forceps [2].
-Gently roll the eye to hold it from the side or from below, ensuring the anterior-posterior axis, from the cornea to the optic nerve, is positioned horizontally [3].
+To begin, place the extracted mouse eye in a dissection dish filled with sterile room temperature PBS [1].
+Identify an appropriate holding point and grasp it with angled forceps [2], then gently position the eye on the submerged lab wipe while ensuring the anterior-posterior axis, from the cornea to the optic nerve, is positioned horizontally [3].

 WIDE: Talent placing the mouse eye in the dissection dish.